midlantica/LovelyBunchOfCoconuts/content/grifts/no-borders.md

 ---
 title: 'No Borders'
-claim: 'No Borders'
+grift: 'No Borders'
-translation: 'No country.'
+decode: 'No country.'
 ---